 - During all connection-exercises from Liberty Training

-- During the request to go forward during leading from the 2nd position
+- For a request to to go forward during leading from the 2nd position

-- To ask you horse to leave on a circle during circle work
+- To ask your horse to leave on a circle during circle work

 - To encourage your horse to make a transition to a higher gait